Cavaliers vs. Warriors Player Props Betting Odds

 |3PM

-- The 12.5-point over/under set for Max Strus on Sunday is 6.2 lower than his scoring average of 18.7.
+- The 11.5-point prop total set for Max Strus on Saturday is 7.2 less than his scoring average on the season (18.7).

-- He averages 4.8 more rebounds than his over/under on Sunday (which is 4.5).
+- He has collected 9.3 rebounds per game, 5.8 higher than his prop bet on Saturday.

-- Strus averages 4.3 made three-pointers, 1.8 more than his over/under on Sunday.
+- His 4.3 made three-pointers average is 1.8 higher than his prop bet on Saturday.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.